Dear Stay-at-Home Mom,

 1. Don’t defend yourself.

-This is a choice that you and your husband have made, and you don’t have to defend yourself to anyone else who might ask why you “don’t have a job.”
+This is a choice that you and your man have made, and you don’t have to defend yourself to anyone else who might ask why you “don’t have a job.”
 That includes you!
 This is a tough one because I feel like the SAHM role is constantly undermined in the media, the world, and sometimes even in our own minds!
-One time I had a guy ask me why I was wasting my marketing degree and International MBA at home when I could be making a lot of money and a big difference in the world.
+One time, a guy asked me why I was wasting my marketing degree and International MBA being at home when I could be making a lot of money and a big difference in the world.
 I’ll be honest, that stung a little!
 Partly because those were questions I had wrestled with on my own.
 But at the end of the day, I am making a difference.
 It might not be on a grand scale, and I might not see it until my children are grown, but I am making a difference in their lives.
 Don’t defend yourself.
 You made a choice.
 Walk boldly and confidently in that decision.

 2. Remind yourself that you are valuable.